The Sharks of Thailand

 Google map

-At the little rocky inslet Hin Phae at the eastern end of Long Beach, only a hundred meters from the beach, is a healthy population of Blacktip Reefsharks (Carcharhinus melanopterus).
+At the little rocky inslet Hin Phae at the eastern end of Long Beach, only a hundred meters from the beach, there is a healthy population of blacktip reefsharks (Carcharhinus melanopterus).
 This little strong shark which grows to max 1,8 meters, is what one could call a classic shark.
 The dorsal fin with the black tip makes it easy to recognise from other shark species.
 This shark loves shallow water and can be found near Hin Phae at depths between 0,5 and 5 meters.

 Some Blacktip Reefsharks near Hin Phae, Phi Phi.